 Ph.D., London School of Economics.

-Area of Specialization: Development Economics, Personnel Economics of the State, Economics of Conflict.
+Area of Specialization in Economics: Development Economics, Personnel Economics of the State, Economics of Conflict.

 Box 2201, Amherst College, MA 01002